British "Batman" turns out to be Stan the delivery man

 He also said he had not brought the man in as part of any crime-fighting crusade.
 He had simply agreed to accompany a friend to the police station to offer him moral support, and had decided to wear the Batman suit as a practical joke.

-“Obviously it was done as a joke,” he told ITV’s Daybreak program, saying he was “gobsmacked” by the attention.
+“Obviously it was done as a joke,” he told ITV’s Daybreak programme, saying he was “gobsmacked” by the attention.

 Worby said he had been to London’s Wembley Stadium earlier in the day to watch local team Bradford City play in the English Capital One (League) Cup soccer final and had worn fancy dress for the occasion.